bitcoinj/httpseed/README.md

 time you run the app.
 After that it'll be reused for signing.
 By running with --log-to-console you will see the public key in hex and this can be distributed in applications (assuming you keep your private key safe of course!).

 In many setups you will want to run the server as a non-root user.
-You can use iptables to redirect the DNS port.
-Then just add an NS record for the right host name.

 Docker
 ======